-The existing Layyah power generation facility has a capacity of 896MW.
+The Layyah power generation facility has a capacity of 896MW.
 Built in multiple phases, the plant is powered by steam and gas combustion turbines.
 The on-site desalination plant supplies around 51 million gallons a day of water to the plant.

-Al Layyah power plant location and development details
+Al Layyah power plant location and make-up

-The Al Layyah CCPP involves the construction of a natural gas-fired power plant equipped with two M701F gas turbines, a steam turbine, two heat recovery steam generators (HRSGs), and three generators.
+The Al Layyah CCPP involves the construction of a natural gas-fired power plant equipped with two M701F gas turbines, a steam turbine, two heat recovery steam generators (HRSGs) and three generators.

 The M701F gas turbine features a compressor shaft end drive that reduces the impact of thermal expansion on the shaft alignment.
 The turbine unit also includes a single-shaft two-bearing support rotor.